 Why Is My AC Not Blowing Cold Air?

-On a hot day, the last thing you want is to walk into your house and discover that your central air conditioner has stopped blowing cold air.
-There are many reasons why your AC isn’t cooling off your home.
-The solution could be as easy as flipping a switch on your thermostat, cleaning a dirty air filter, or clearing debris away from the outdoor unit.
+There are many reasons your AC might not be cooling your home properly.
+The solution could be as easy as flipping a switch on your thermostat, cleaning a dirty air filter, or clearing debris away from your outdoor unit.
 There are also more complex problems that may need the help of a professional.
 Here are a few ways you can troubleshoot the problem.

 AC Problems You Can Solve